S-TRIGGER: Continual State Representation Learning via Self-Triggered Generative Replay: Experiment 1: Proof of concept

 \subsection{Description of the environments}

-We use two environments displayed in Fig.\ref{fig:env_explained}.
+We use two environments displayed in Fig.\ref{fig:exp_1_exp_2}.
 Most elements are identical between the two worlds: both are rooms of the same size with 3 fixed obstacles, 10 randomly placed round blue obstacles and 10 randomly placed round edible items.
 The only variation is the color of the edibles items.
 The environment changes once the representation model is finished training on the first environment.
 The navigation task consists in collecting as many edible items as possible in $500$ timesteps.
 The input is the vision of the agent, i.e. a 1-D image corresponding to what the agent sees in front of it.
-The experimental setup is detailed in Appendix B.1.